 - They operate using a customer-first approach.
 The job of an insurance agency is not to work with a specific company, but rather to find the best fit for your needs.

 - Most are full-service agencies.
-Instead of shopping around for different companies and insurance policies to cover various aspects of your life, you can work with an agency that offers a full range of auto, home, life, health, business, and commercial insurance.
+Instead of shopping around for different companies and insurance policies to cover various aspects of your life, you can work with an agency that offers a full range of auto, home, life, health, and business insurance.

 - You get a more personalized experience.
 If relationship-building is important to you — or even if you simply want to avoid having to rehash every pertinent detail of your life to a customer service representative — insurance agencies set you up with an agent that will be your ongoing contact.
 This means one contact for questions about your policy, coverage, and claims.